dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

     /// <summary>
     /// Gets or sets the current windowing platform.
     /// </summary>
-    /// <exception cref="InvalidOperationException">
-    /// Thrown if the set platform is not applicable.
-    /// </exception>
     public static ISilkPlatform CurrentPlatform { get; set; }

     /// <summary>